Aperture-OS/Blink-Package-Manager/README.md

 </p>

 > [!IMPORTANT]\
-> This version of Blink is a beta version (v0.2.0-alpha), although it is usable, there may be some bugs.
+> This version of Blink is an alpha version (v0.2.0-alpha), although it is usable, there may be some bugs.
+ApertureOS is **NOT** responsible for any damage to your device.

 ## Features